UCL/research-computing-with-cpp/session09/01Introduction.md

     - arrays are not aliased
 {{cppfrag('09','saxpy/saxpy_fast.c','saxpy_fast')}}

 ### Autovectorisation results

 * Running this and timing the invocations produces the following output:
 {{execute('09','saxpy/saxpy')}}
-* Since Intel's SIMD registers operate on 4 single precision floats at once the first loop executes approximately ```n/4``` instructions.
+* Since Intel's SIMD registers operate on 4 single precision floats at once the first loop executes approximately ```n/4``` instructions
+    - resulting in a (near) 4x speedup (Amdahl's Law)
+* Can be combined with OpenMP directives (lecture 5) to use SIMD units on multiple cores of the CPU

 ### Support for Autovectorisation